tobyhodges/studious-happiness/episodes/31-cmd-line.md

 each cell in the notebook to get the same result.

 This program currently only workd for one set of data.
-How might we modify the program to work for any of the gapminder gdp datasets?
+How might we modify the program to work for any of the gapminder gdp data sets?
 We could go into the script and change the `.csv` filename to generate the same plot for different sets of data, but there is an even better way.